How wrong is your Scope 2 number?

 Which number is right?

-Both are legitimate under GHG Protocol.
-The location-based figure is the baseline all entities must report.
-The market-based figure — including time-matched — is where the credible claim of actual grid impact lives.
-Under Australia’s emerging ASRS regime, assurance teams will increasingly expect both.
+Both figures are legitimate under the GHG Protocol.
+The location-based figure is the baseline all entities must report, and time-matching it to the grid intensity when you actually consumed shows your true exposure rather than an annual smear.
+The market-based figure is a separate calculation, substantiated by EAC instruments or a PPA, where a contracted clean-supply claim lives.
+Under Australia’s emerging ASRS regime, assurance teams will increasingly expect both methods.

-The trap is reporting only the location-based figure when your operations are genuinely greener than the annual average.
+The trap is reporting only the annual figure when your operations genuinely run during lower-emission-intensity periods than the annual average.
 You under-claim your emissions performance.
-The opposite trap — reporting only market-based when your load sits on overnight coal — is exactly the greenwashing ASRS is designed to prevent.
+The opposite trap, leaning on a flattering time-matched figure when your load sits on higher-intensity overnight periods, overstates it.
+Australia’s mandatory climate reporting from 2026 expects both location-based and market-based methods, and a market-based figure must be substantiated by instruments.
 Report both.
 Let the audit trail show the work.

 Illustrative worked example.
 Intensity values and the location-based factor are representative of Australian NEM conditions but do not reflect a specific historical day or a specific customer.
 Use the DCCEEW factor current to your reporting period for defensible disclosure.